For more exciting restaurants and weekend ideas for food lovers, check out our best UK city breaks and foodie day trips from London by train.

 Hot Numbers Coffee Roasters – best coffee in Cambridge

-With two cafes in the city, Hot Numbers Coffee Roasters (named after the record store that once traded on the adjacent street) is a must for caffeine lovers.
-The menu is split into two sections – black coffees or espressos with milk.
-Choose between a filter, a pour-over or a nitro cold brew in the summer months.
+Named after the record store that once traded on the adjacent street, Hot Numbers Coffee Roasters is a must for caffeine lovers.
+The menu is split into two sections: black coffees or espressos with milk.
+Choose between filter, pour-over or nitro cold brew (great in the summer months).

-We recommend the Gwydir Street branch, an airy space with large warehouse windows, communal wooden benches lit by dangling filament bulbs and a peppering of pot plants.
-In the morning students sit tapping away on laptops, scribbling in notebooks and catching up over brunch (avocado on fluffy cornbread, punchy chilli with burnt lime and sweet shredded carrot…) while in the evenings you can sit and sip to a background of live jazz.
+Hot Numbers has two locations, but we especially like the Gwydir Street branch, an airy space with large warehouse windows, communal wooden benches lit by dangling filament bulbs and a peppering of pot plants.
+In the morning students sit tapping away on laptops and catching up over brunch (avocado on fluffy cornbread, punchy chilli with burnt lime and sweet shredded carrot…) while in the evenings you can sit and sip to a background of live jazz. hotnumberscoffee.co.uk

 Avocado and poached egg on cornbread on Hot Numbers Coffee Roasters Cambridge

-Stem and Glory – best vegan food in Cambridge
+Stem & Glory – best vegan food in Cambridge

-For some of the best plant-based food in Cambridge, detour down a residential street to Stem and Glory.
+For some of the best plant-based food in Cambridge, detour down a residential street to Stem & Glory.
 The bright space, dotted with white tables and plants, is as fresh as the food on offer.
-For something hearty order the Keralan curry with roast cauliflower, its rich tomato and coconut sauce served with sweet raw carrot and coriander ‘rice’.
+For something hearty, order the Keralan curry with roast cauliflower, in a rich tomato and coconut sauce.

-Desserts are not to be missed either; order a slice of the raw blueberry and banana cheesecake, packed with nuts and dates, to takeaway.
-Or, dig into a slice of blood orange cake, generously soaked in maple syrup and topped with toasted pumpkin seeds and creamy soy yogurt.
+Desserts are not to be missed either: order a slice of the raw blueberry and banana cheesecake, packed with nuts and dates, or a slice of blood orange cake, generously soaked in maple syrup and topped with toasted pumpkin seeds and creamy soy yogurt.

-Fitzbillies is a Cambridge-institution, its two branches loved by students and locals alike.
-The original café, on Trumpington Street, has been around since 1920, and dark wooden-panelled walls and window displays of tiered cakes add to its historic feel.
+Fitzbillies is a Cambridge institution, loved by students and locals alike.
+The original café, on Trumpington Street, has been around since 1920, and dark wood-panelled walls and window displays of tiered cakes add to its historic feel.

 If you fancy somewhere with a fresher vibe, head to buzzing Bridge Street and grab a seat on the high stools in its window, while the whirr of a coffee machine and the chatter of families rumbles gently in the background.

-Be prepared to queue on a weekend, but it’s worth it for its signature Chelsea buns, gently spiced and bursting with currants and sticky sugar syrup.
+Be prepared to queue on a weekend, but it’s worth it for the signature Chelsea buns, gently spiced and bursting with currants and sticky sugar syrup.
+For something different, enjoy the blueberry cheesecake bun with cream cheese icing.
 If you can, stay for a brunch of sourdough toast with poached eggs, or a grilled cheese sandwich.
-If not, order a sausage roll or a sticky bun to take down to the river with you.
+If not, order a sausage roll or a sticky bun to take down to the river with you. fitzbillies.com

 Parker’s Tavern – best for British classics in Cambridge

-The hot new dinner spot in Cambridge, Parker’s Tavern is a British brasserie that’s part of the University Arms hotel.
-Chef Tristan Welch is at the helm and, after three years working in Mustique (and, prior to that, at Le Gavroche and Glenapp Castle), Welch has returned to his home town, creating a menu that celebrates East Anglian produce.
-Expect homely classics, such as fish cakes and potted shrimp, alongside pies and roast meats.
+Parker’s Tavern is a British brasserie that’s part of the University Arms hotel.
+Chef Tristan Welch is at the helm and, after three years working in Mustique (and prior to that Le Gavroche and Glenapp Castle), he returned to his home town, creating a menu that celebrates East Anglian produce.
+Expect homely classics, such as fishcakes and potted shrimp, alongside pies and roast meats.

 The dining room at the University Arms hotel.
 Red leather seats hug the pale grey washed walls which have Cambridge-inspired artwork hanging on them